upper/db/README.md

 }
 ```

-The same example goes for other wrappers, you just change the driver name to
+Remember this example uses the `mongo` wrapper, but there are other wrappers
-`mysql`, `postgresql` or `sqlite`.
+available and they work with the same code.

 ## Documentation

-We have an [online reference](http://gosexy.org/db) and you can always have a
+We have an [online reference][8] and you can always have a quick look to the
-quick look to the API at our [documentation page][5].
+API at our [documentation page][5].

 Got problems? try to use the
 [forum](https://groups.google.com/forum/?fromgroups=#!forum/gosexy).